 The two iconic figures of 20th century pop culture actually did meet once.
-In June 1960, Marilyn Monroe was 34 years old and in the midst of getting divorced from her third husband, Arthur Miller.
+In June 1960, Marilyn Monroe was 34 years old and married to her third husband, Arthur Miller*.
 She happened to be on the same movie lot one day where The King of Rock and Roll, Elvis Presley, fresh from his release from the army in March, was filming G.I.
 Blues.

 Joe Esposito, who started working for Elvis as his right-hand man after they both returned from their army stint in Germany, recalled the brief meeting: “At Paramount Studios one time, him and I were walking to the dressing room and she [Marilyn Monroe] was walking towards us at the same time and that’s when he met her.
 It was just a small, nice little conversation.
 He gave her a hug and all that stuff… Probably for about 3 minutes, and that was it.”